syncfusion-content/javascript-docs/js/Chart/3D-Chart.md

 #### Customize edgeLabelPlacement:

-To customize the edgelabelPlacement you can use the three set of property  none,shift,hide.The default property of edgeLabelPlacement is none.
+To customize the edgeLabelPlacement you can use the three set of property  none,shift,hide.The default property of edgeLabelPlacement is none.

 {% highlight javascript %}